Household accounts - C# Programming Exercise

 string endDate = Console.ReadLine();

-// Filter the list by date range and category
+// Filter the list by date range

 var filteredEntries = accountEntries.Where(e =>